enricllagostera/altctrls-info/README.md

 ### Videos

-- [[alt.ctrl] An introduction to the world of altctrls (video series)](https://www.youtube.com/playlist?list=PLIBx3NWj3We5ZJdQpYSSdl-E2vuGTmyYZ) - A series of videos [alt.ctrl] is a series of videos about alternative controller game and playful installation making..
+- [[alt.ctrl] An introduction to the world of altctrls (video series)](https://www.youtube.com/playlist?list=PLIBx3NWj3We5ZJdQpYSSdl-E2vuGTmyYZ) - A series of videos [alt.ctrl] is a series of videos about alternative controller game and playful installation making.
 Made by [Tatiana Vilela dos Santos](http://mechbird.fr).
 Price: Free.
-- [The Secret Life of Components (video series)](https://www.youtube.com/playlist?list=PLtaR0lZhSyANYB0Xxb9OSp47pHuQmj3Ol) - A series of very thoughtful videos by TIm Hunkin, where he shares his knowledge and experience on a variety of mechanicall, electric and electronic components.
-Great examples from his electromechanical arcade machines..
+- [The Secret Life of Components (video series)](https://www.youtube.com/playlist?list=PLtaR0lZhSyANYB0Xxb9OSp47pHuQmj3Ol) - A series of very thoughtful videos by TIm Hunkin, where he shares his knowledge and experience on a variety of mechanical, electric and electronic components.
+Great examples from his electromechanical arcade machines.
 Made by [Tim Hunkin](https://www.timhunkin.com/).
 Price: Free.
-- [Beyond Screens (series of itnerviews)](https://www.youtube.com/playlist?list=PLIBx3NWj3We67Bdr-Cmweb9ZyGdceiJJk) - A series of interviews with altctrl creators, hosted by Alistair Aitcheson and Tatiana Vilela dos Santos, on the IndieCade Twitch channel..
+- [Beyond Screens (series of interviews)](https://www.youtube.com/playlist?list=PLIBx3NWj3We67Bdr-Cmweb9ZyGdceiJJk) - A series of interviews with altctrl creators, hosted by Alistair Aitcheson and Tatiana Vilela dos Santos, on the IndieCade Twitch channel.
 Made by [Alistair Aitcheson; Tatiana Vilela dos Santos](https://www.indiecade.com/beyond-screens/).
 Price: Free.

 ---